- 1.A Weight Loss Transformation Worth Sharing: An Introduction

 - 2.A Weight Loss Transformation Worth Sharing: The Beginning

-- 3.A Weight Loss Transformation Worth Sharing: The Beginning
+- 3.A Weight Loss Transformation Worth Sharing: Confidence is Key

 For some, weight gain is a result of identifiable triggers – the death of a loved one, a divorce or a pack of relentless bullies at school.
 For me, the beginning of my journey is the beginning of my life.
 There was no specific moment when the weight gain began, nor was there an era of sudden exacerbation.
 For as long as I can remember, my weight chart was a straight diagonal line climbing up the y-axis, measured against the passing of time.

 It’s as if a higher power or worldwide ruling body once passed a law of obesity, simply stating that if you are overweight, you are supposed to be emotionally affected by it.
 The heavier you are, the more miserable you ought to be.
 If you weigh more, you struggle more.
 If you don’t like what you see on the scale or in the mirror, you don’t like what you see in the world.
 I was one of the big kids to which none of this applied.
 I didn’t need to be thin to be happy.
 I didn’t need to love my reflection to love the person it reflected.
 I don’t know how it came easy to me and seemingly no one else, but living the skinny girl life allowed me to ignore the fat suit in which I lived it.